What shoes should I wear?

 Everyone’s feet are different (shapes) and our body’s (alignment) are different due to the events and incidents throughout our lives.

-When I finally was educated on that I got Five Finger Vibrams and that was a huge game changer over time for my spine health.
-I was skeptic, I saw the reports about injuries with Vibrams and more.
+When I finally was educated on that, I got Five Finger Vibrams, and that was a huge game-changer over time for my spine health.
+I was skeptical, I saw the reports about injuries with Vibrams and more.
 It’s important to move slowly to Vibrams if you are being really active in your shoes or if you are feeling really out of alignment.
-You should also add to it, chiropractic and a great form of craniosacral therapy, medical massage/bodywork and/or visceral manipulation (what you can find available to you in your area).
+You should also add to it chiropractic and a great form of craniosacral therapy, medical massage/bodywork, and/or visceral manipulation (what you can find available to you in your area).

-I had gone to fleet feet a couple weeks before the education and was told I desperately needed ASICS (which are a high arch) for both feet but my right was much higher and I may need an insert.
+I had gone to Fleet Feet a couple of weeks before the education and was told I desperately needed ASICS (which are a high arch) for both feet, but my right was much higher, and I may need an insert.
 I had scoliosis and pain in my right SI joint.
-I’d been wearing high arch shoes for a while and would have issues walking without shoes on without them and I LOVE to be barefoot.
+I’d been wearing high arch shoes for a while and would have issues walking without shoes on, without them, and I LOVE to be barefoot.
 I think, instinctively, I was feeling that I was bound, imbalanced and limiting.

 Give them a try, they don’t carry many in the stores anymore.
 I recommend ordering a few (in different styles and sizes) through REI and have them sent to the store.
 Try them out/on while in the store, walk and jog around to see the best fit for yourself.
 They allow you to return the ones that don’t fit, right then and there.